Nevertheless, we're having a good time so far, right, kids?

 He's still doing an awesome job.

-Thank you, Scott Shannon.
+Thank you, Scott.

-Well, let us welcome.
+Shannon, well, let us welcome.

-They have been working hard as far as what they do to give back to their communities and then some particularly to veterans.
+They have been working hard as far as what they do to give back to their communities and then some, particularly to veterans.

-Uh let's introduce Ken Falk.
+Let's introduce Ken Falk.

-He's the founder and chairman, and Josh Goldberg, co-founder and executive director of Boulder Crest.
+And Josh Goldberg, co-founder and executive director of Boulder Crest.

-Get that name in your head, Boulder Crest, a foundation centered around post-traumatic growth and supporting veterans and first responders.
+Boulder Crest, a foundation centered around post-traumatic growth and supporting veterans and first responders.

 Boulder Crest, they have this new campaign called Operation Struggle Well, in addition to their annual holiday dinners and stays at their locations.

-Let's play their their current campaign ad.
+Let's play their current campaign ad.

-You gotta give a listen to this.
+You got to give a listen to this.

-Hello, my name is Ken Falk.
+My name is Ken Falk.

 I spent 21 years in the U.S. Navy as a bomb disposal specialist.

-Early in the wars in Afghanistan and Iraq, my wife, Julia and I started a charity to help severely physically wounded bomb disposal personnel and their families.
+Early in the wars in Afghanistan and Iraq, my wife, Julia, and I started a charity to help severely physically wounded bomb disposal personnel and their families.

-We train veterans and first responders to transform their past struggles into future strength through a process called post-traumatic growth.
+At Boulder Crest, we train veterans and first responders to transform their past struggles into future strength through a process called post-traumatic growth.

 We are very proud to report that it's making a significant difference in the lives of these heroes who stand up for us every day.